Skip to content ↓

 Priority will be given to applications from students who, without extra finance, would find it difficult to continue with post-16 education.
-Students will therefore need to demonstrate the reason support is required and for Discretionary Bursaries should attempt to access all other available funding sources in prior to application.
+Students will therefore need to demonstrate the reason support is required and, for Discretionary Bursaries should attempt to access all other available funding sources prior to application.

-Young people must satisfy the residency criteria as stated in the document EFA Funding Guidance for the 2022 to 2023 academic year (available on the DfE website www.education.gov.uk) and must be undertaking a full time course at The King's Academy funded by the EFA.
+Young people must satisfy the residency criteria as stated in the document EFA Funding Guidance for the 2025 to 2026 academic year (available on the DfE website www.education.gov.uk) and must be undertaking a full-time course at The King's Academy funded by the EFA.

 The following groups of young people are eligible to apply for bursaries: